Make These Easy DIY Pomander Balls (and How to Decorate with Them)

 Getting the kids involved in the pomander ball process can be a fun (and only a little messy) Christmas activity.
 It's as easy as sticking whole cloves into a fresh orange.
-To avoid hurting your fingertips, we recommend making holes in the rind ahead of time with a toothpick, skewer, or other small piercing tool.
+To avoid hurting your fingertips, we recommend making holes in the rind ahead of time with a toothpick, skewer, or another small piercing tool (like this Commercial Ice Pick with Sheath, $5, Bed Bath & Beyond).
 Be sure to keep some napkins or paper towels around for the orange juice that's sure to escape!

 Step 2: Create designs